 Traveling in one of the minivans that take tourists from Shkodra to Theth every morning is certainly more convenient.
 So, I also traveled to Theth for 10 euros each way.
 The journey takes just under 3 hours.
 Every accommodation in Shkodër will be able to get you a ticket.
 Information is also available at the bus station.
 Back then, to be on the safe side, I threw myself 2 tablets against travel sickness that I still had from my trip to Asia.
 Therefore, it was no problem for me to survive the winding and bumpy ride.
 Because of the pills, I didn’t even feel it when my head hit the ceiling of the van when it hit potholes.
 I don’t know if these Asian pills would be allowed here.

-From the center to the church and the lock-in tower of Theth
+From the center to the church of Theth

-My route starts at the tourist information on the river at the entrance to the village.
+My hike starts at the tourist information on the river at the entrance to the village.
 I follow the stony main road to the southeast and decide to take the path to the left when the road splits.
 A farmer and his donkey pulling a cart with stones come towards me.
 I make way, get a brief look, and a hello before they head for the house at the fork.
 There the homeowner is renovating and is already expecting the two of them.
 My way leads me past houses and meadows where goats graze until I reach the church of the village.
-The small chapel fits perfectly into the idyllic mountain landscape and will of course be my first photo opportunity.
-A great sight in Theth.
+The small chapel fits perfectly into the idyllic mountain landscape and will of course be my first photo opportunity in Albania.
+A great sight in Theth National Park.

 From Theth to the mighty Grunas waterfall

-From the museum I follow the path along the river and slowly leave the village of Theth.
+From the museum I follow the hiking path along the river and slowly leave the village of Theth.
 After 500 meters I come to a small red bridge that leads over a small stream.
 It doesn’t look particularly trustworthy.
 Crossbeams are missing, but I can safely reach the opposite bank.
 There follows a short ascent to a farm with a small cafe in the garden.
 Campers sit on chairs in front of their tents, which are also in the garden, and have breakfast.
-Certainly a nice place to stay overnight.
+Certainly a nice place to stay overnight in the Albanian Alps.

 After passing the farmhouse, I keep to the left.
 The following section of the hike is not that easy to see.
 You know you are right as long as a small stream flows next to you.
 It’s a steep uphill.
 The way is arduous because there are a good 100 meters of altitude to be mastered.
 Finally, I reach the Grunas waterfall, which falls about 30 meters down over a rock trough at the foot of the Boshi summit.
 I try to get closer to the waterfall, but the turquoise blue water in the pool is ice cold and the wind is driving the cold water into my face.
 It’s October, but the sun is shining and conjuring up a rainbow at the waterfall.
 A hiker sits in the sun and reads a book while I sit down and admire the beauty and power of nature.